Other / mixed grade configuration · Seguin, TX

 What is the racial and ethnic makeup of Juvenile Detention Center?

-The largest demographic group at Juvenile Detention Center is Hispanic or Latino at 67.9%.
-The school serves a diverse student body in SEGUIN, TX.
+The largest demographic group at Juvenile Detention Center is Hispanic or Latino at 67.9% of enrollment, in Seguin, TX.

 What is the Resource Investment Index for Juvenile Detention Center?

-Juvenile Detention Center has a Resource Investment Index of 23/100 (F) based on 2 factors: student-teacher ratio.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Juvenile Detention Center has a Resource Investment Index of 15/100 (lower reported resources relative to schools nationally) based on 2 factors: student-teacher ratio.
+Not a test-score or academic measure (national median ~41/100, see methodology).
 Limited indicators were available, so the index reflects partial data.

 All federal data sources used on this page